 If you don’t want to take the St. Barts ferry service, you could consider taking a flight.
 St. Maarten to St Barts flights only take 15 minutes, but they aren’t cheap.
 Plus, Gustaf III airport in St. Barts is between the water and a mountain, so I can imagine this could be a little bit of a scary landing.

 Renting a Car in St. Barts

+Unless you plan on spending all your time on the island in Gustavia, then I recommend renting a car.
+It will allow you to see more of the island and visit some of the more isolated beaches.
 When we arrived, we had an issue locating our St. Barts rental car contact and needed to stop at the counter.
 However, since we had taken the first ferry over, it wasn’t open, so we stopped for breakfast at a cafe just down the street from where the ferry dropped us off.
 Once we got our car, we were ready to explore.
-St. Barts is beautiful, with lots of greenery and mountains, and it was really nice to be able to see it at our own pace.
-The driving was relatively easy although we did accidentally go down a one-way street the wrong way once!
+St. Barts is beautiful, with lots of greenery and mountains, and it was nice to be able to see it at our own pace.
+The driving in St. Barts was relatively easy although we did accidentally go down a one-way street the wrong way once!

 Morning at Saline Beach

 Our first stop was Saline Beach.
 This St. Barts beach is an easy 5-minute walk from the parking lot and is absolutely beautiful.
 You cannot see the beach from the parking lot, but you walk through the dunes to get to the beach.
 The walk is very easy – no specialty footwear is required.
 We were lucky to almost have the beach to ourselves, so we were able to both be in the water while our belongings were in a bag on the sand.
 We carefully monitored the bag to ensure that no one was getting near it, and we didn’t go too far out in the water together.